Dorohedoro: Anime

 Dorohedoro was released outside of Japan on Netflix on May 28, 2020.
 The six short episodes were also made available on Netflix on October 15, 2020, as one long singular episode, labeled as episode 13.

+A sequel streaming series was announced on January 9, 2024.
+The sequel was later revealed to be a second season, which was originally scheduled for 2025, but was later delayed.
+It is set to premiere in Q2 2026.

+Other media

+A guidebook, Dorohedoro All-Star Directory Complete Edition (ドロヘドロオールスター名鑑完全版, Dorohedoro Ōru Sutā Meikan Kanzenban), was released by Shogakukan on the occasion of the manga's ending on November 12, 2018.
+It includes character data and a newly drawn bonus manga story.
+An artbook, Dorohedoro Art Collection: Mud and Sludge (ドロヘドロ画集 MUD AND SLUDGE, Dorohedoro Gashū Maddo ando Surajji), was released by Shogakukan on February 20, 2020.
+It was designed by Shin Sobue and features 344 pages.

 Reception

 Manga

 Joseph Luster of Otaku USA called the series a "weird title", but he said that the story "makes for some prime manga absorption".
 He called the artwork "rough and sketchy, but painstakingly detailed", comparing it to the art style of Kentaro Miura and Pushead.
 Bill Sherman of Blogcritics praised Hayashida's writing and her bold artwork with her "in-your-face action and punkish scratchiness".
 David Brothers of ComicsAlliance praised Hayashida's Dorohedoro for her ability to find the beauty in the grotesque and compared the drawing to the likes of Simon Bisley, Tsutomu Nihei, and Katsuhiro Otomo.
 Brothers continues, "It's gritty, but it looks great.
 Flipping through the book just to gaze at the art is almost as rewarding as actually reading it".
 Deb Aoki of About.com wrote: "Dorohedoro is violent and surreal, but it's also infused with Hayashida's dark and goofy sense of humor.
 Between their killing sprees, Caiman and Nikaido bicker and flirt like workin' class stiffs who appreciate a laugh and a good meal after a hard day at the office".
 On the other hand, Carlo Santos from Anime News Network has criticized the series, saying that the story "never develops a sense of flow" and that Q Hayashida "cannot draw the human body at all".